A Survey of Zero-shot Generalisation in Deep Reinforcement Learning: Methods For Zero-shot Generalisation In Reinforcement Learning

 It is sometimes possible to change our optimisation objective (explicitly or implicitly) to one which better aligns with testing performance.

 Changing the distribution over which the training objective is calculated can be seen as implicitly changing the optimisation objective.
-An initial example in this area applied to improving generalisation is PLR \citep{jiangPrioritizedLevelReplay2021}, in which the sampling distribution over levels is changed to increase the learning efficiency and generalisation performance of the trained policy.
+An initial example in this area applied to improving ZSG is PLR \shortcite{jiangPrioritizedLevelReplay2021}, in which the sampling distribution over levels is changed to increase the learning efficiency and zero-shot generalisation of the trained policy.
 They show both increased training and testing performance on OpenAI Procgen, and the method effectively forms a rough curriculum over levels, enabling more sample-efficient learning while also ensuring that no context-MDP's performance is too low.

-Methods for Robust RL (RRL) are also targeted at the zero-shot generalisation problem, and work by changing the optimisation objective of the RL problem.
-These methods take a worst-case optimisation approach, maximising the minimum performance over a set of possible environment perturbations (which can be understood as different context-MDPs), and are focused on improving generalisation to unseen dynamics. \citet{chenOverviewRobustReinforcement2020} gives an overview and introduction to the field. \citet[WR$^2$L]{abdullahWassersteinRobustReinforcement2019} optimises the worst-case performance using a Wasserstein ball around the transition function to define the perturbation set. \citet[SRE-MPO]{mankowitzRobustReinforcementLearning2020} incorporates RLL into MPO \citep{abdolmalekiMaximumPosterioriPolicy2018} and shows improved performance on the RWRL benchmark \citep{dulac-arnoldEmpiricalInvestigationChallenges2021}. \citet[RARL]{pintoRobustAdversarialReinforcement2017} also (implicitly) optimises a robust RL objective through the use of an adversary which is trained to pick the worst perturbations to the transition function.
+Methods for Robust RL (RRL) are also targeted at the ZSG problem, and work by changing the optimisation objective of the RL problem.
+These methods take a worst-case optimisation approach, maximising the minimum performance over a set of possible environment perturbations (which can be understood as different context-MDPs), and are focused on improving ZSG to unseen dynamics. \shortciteA{chenOverviewRobustReinforcement2020} gave an overview and introduction to the field. \shortciteA[WR$^2$L]{abdullahWassersteinRobustReinforcement2019} optimised the worst-case performance using a Wasserstein ball around the transition function to define the perturbation set. \shortciteA[SRE-MPO]{mankowitzRobustReinforcementLearning2020} incorporates RLL into MPO \shortcite{abdolmalekiMaximumPosterioriPolicy2018} and shows improved performance on the RWRL benchmark \shortcite{dulac-arnoldEmpiricalInvestigationChallenges2021}. \shortciteA[RARL]{pintoRobustAdversarialReinforcement2017} also (implicitly) optimises a robust RL objective through the use of an adversary which is trained to pick the worst perturbations to the transition function.
 This can also be seen as an adversarial domain randomisation technique.